Cycling holiday Amsterdam to Bruges

 • Do you accommodate for special diets

-Yes, this must be notified when booking, but at least 14 days before arrival.
+Yes, but you must indicate this when booking.
 Diets which need a special preparation or special ingredients can only be offered in limited form.
 We will do our best to meet your needs, but we also ask for your understanding as due to limited logistic possibilities on a barge we are not able to prepare complete specialized menus.
-In case of Celiac; gluten free diet or vegan meals there is an additional charge of € 50,- per week.
-On some tours there also is an additional charge of € 50, – for lactose-free meals.

-• Do I have to wear a safety helmet in the Netherlands
+• Do I have to wear a safety helmet

 • What happens when it rains?